 Table of Contents

-If younger people comprise a significant element of your customer base, if you have a new business or want to add additional payment options for your small business, here’s what you need to know about Venmo for Business.
+If younger people constitute a significant portion of your customer base, you have a new business or you want to add payment options for your small business, here’s what you need to know about Venmo for Business.

-If someone is just getting started with Venmo, they’d download the iOS or Android Venmo app; create a personal profile; and link their Venmo account to a bank account, credit card or debit card.
-They could then start sending and receiving money from other Venmo users.
+If someone is just getting started with Venmo, they will download the iOS or Android Venmo app; create a personal profile; and link their Venmo account to a bank account, credit card or debit card.
+They can then start sending and receiving money from other Venmo users.

 There’s no cost for using Venmo as a P2P contactless payment solution.
-However, if you use a credit card to fund the money you’re sending someone, there’s a 3 percent fee.
+However, if you use a credit card to fund the money you’re sending someone, there’s a 3% fee.

 Did You Know?